Assumption Antipolo

 Assumption Antipolo (abbreviated: AA) is a private, Catholic, all-girls basic education institution run by the Religious of the Assumption in the city of Antipolo, Rizal, Philippines.
-It was established by the Assumption sisters in 1974.
+The institution was established by the Assumption sisters in 1974.

 History

 Early history

 Sister Marie Eugénie Milleret de Brou (later canonised as Saint Marie-Eugénie de Jésus; 1817–1898) established the Congregation of the Religious of the Assumption in Paris on 30 April 1839 as a means to make a Christian transformation of society through education.
 The order arrived in Spanish colonial Philippines in 1892, and at the request of Queen María Cristina, consort of King Alfonso XII of Spain, they established the Superior Normal School for Women Teachers in Intramuros in 1892 which pioneered women education in the Philippines.
 Among its first alumnae were Rosa Sevilla de Alvero, Foundress of the Instituto de Mujeres; Librada Avelino, and Carmen de Luna, who founded Centro Escolar University.
 At the outbreak of the Philippine Revolution of 1896, the order ceased operation of the school and returned to Europe.